askmike/gekko/docs/strategies/introduction.md

 ### DEMA

-This method uses `Exponential Moving Average crossovers` to determine the current trend the market is in.
+This strategy uses `Exponential Moving Average crossovers` to determine the current trend the market is in.
 Using this information it will suggest to ride the trend.
 Note that this is not MACD because it just checks whether the longEMA and shortEMA are [threshold]% removed from eachother.

-This method is fairly popular in bitcoin trading due to Bitcointalk user Goomboo.
-Read more about this method in [his topic](https://bitcointalk.org/index.php?topic=60501.0) or [here](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:moving_averages).
+This strategy is fairly popular in bitcoin trading due to Bitcointalk user Goomboo.
+Read more about this strategy in [his topic](https://bitcointalk.org/index.php?topic=60501.0) or [here](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:moving_averages).

 You can configure the following parameters: